nvennin/test-www/procedures/Procedure_GDP_HBQIN_Outsourced Activities.md

 The Outsourced Activities management process is divided into five steps:

-**Step 1 - Selection:** Identification of potential Third-Party Providers.
+* **Step 1 - Selection:** Identification of potential Third Party Providers.
-**Step 2 — Evaluation:** Risk Assessment of the outsourced activities to determine level of Qualification and Monitoring required.
-Shortlisting of potential Third-Party Providers.
+* **Step 2 — Evaluation:** Risk Assessment of the outsourced activities to determine level of Qualification and Monitoring required.
+Shortlisting of potential Third Party Providers.
-**Step 3 - Qualification:** Assessment of the Third-party Provider appropriate to the Risk Level.
+* **Step 3 - Qualification:** Assessment of the Third party Provider appropriate to the Risk Level.
-**Step 4 - Approval:** Acceptance or Not of Third-Party Provider for the specified outsourced activities including a mutual agreement.
+* **Step 4 - Approval:** Acceptance or Not of Third Party Provider for the specified outsourced activities including a mutual agreement.
-**Step 5 — Periodic Review and Monitoring:** A periodic review and monitoring of the supplier shall be performed to determine the continued certification of the Third-Party Provider.
+* **Step 5 — Periodic Review and Monitoring:** A periodic review and monitoring of the supplier shall be performed to determine the continued certification of the Third Party Provider.

 ### Selection

 #### Selection - Third Party Provider
-An initial list of possible Third-Party Providers may be created from background research and recruitment searches, if applicable.
+An initial list of possible Third Party Providers may be created from background research and recruitment searches, if applicable.
-The selection step of a Third—Party Provider will include, but not be limited to, the following information pertinent to the supplier Risk Level:
+The selection step of a Third Party Provider will include, but not be limited to, the following information pertinent to the supplier Risk Level:
 * Third Party is existing approved Provider of product or service
 * Assessment of legality, suitability and competence
 * Certification, Accreditation and/or Licences